 This document presents an approach for the development of an intelligent Tourist Recommender System, to be applied at Airlink company.
 The proposal is made by Laboratory of Systems Analysis and Verification (SAVE), Ho Chi Minh City University of Technology.

-Once successfully done, this approach will help to distinguish itself with other competitors by the intelligent techniques that can automatically recommend a potential customer the appropriate tours matching with customer's need.
+Once successfully done, this approach will help Airlink to distinguish itself with other competitors by the intelligent techniques that can automatically recommend a potential customer the appropriate tours matching with customer's need.

 System Vision